-10.1 Pecuniary Interest.
+- 10.1 Pecuniary Interest.
 No member of the Board of Regents shall enter into the discussion, make motions, or vote on a contract, purchase, or agreement of any character in which the member directly or indirectly has pecuniary interest.
-The provisions of Government Code, Chapter 572 shall be observed.
+The provisions of Government Code, Chapter 572 shall be observed. - 10.2 Authority.

-10.2 Authority.

-- 10.21 All contracts, purchases, and agreements in the amount of \$1 million or more as defined in Chapter III, Subparagraph 1.1, shall be submitted to the Board of Regents for approval. - 10.22 Contracts, purchases, and agreements between \$500,000 and over, but less than \$1 million, are subject to approval by the Chancellor. - 10.23 All contracts and agreements submitted to the Board or Chancellor shall be submitted for review by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel prior to submission to the Board or Chancellor.
-The Vice Chancellor and General Counsel shall advise the Board or Chancellor of any contract or agreement that may have adverse legal ramifications. - The President of each Component shall be delegated the responsibility and authority to enter into contracts, purchases, and agreements for sums less than \$500,000 whether said amount is income or expenditure, including but not limited to, interlocal contracts with Texas local government entities, and interagency cooperation agreements between a Component and another state agency, and to enter into all grants and agreements funded by private individuals, governmental agencies, and foundations without regard to the amount, unless otherwise limited by the Board.
+- 10.21 All contracts, purchases, and agreements in the amount of \$1 million or more as defined in Chapter III, Subparagraph 1.1, shall be submitted to the Board of Regents for approval. - 10.22 Contracts, purchases, and agreements in the amount of \$500,000 or more, but less than \$1 million, are subject to approval by the Chancellor.
+Additionally, the Chancellor retains authority to approve those contracts in the amount of \$1 million or more excepted from Board approval under Subparagraph 1.11 of this Chapter. - 10.23 All contracts and agreements submitted to the Board or Chancellor shall be submitted for review by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel prior to submission to the Board or Chancellor.
+The Vice Chancellor and General Counsel shall advise the Board or Chancellor of any contract or agreement that may have adverse legal ramifications. - 10.24 The President of each Component shall be delegated the responsibility and authority to enter into contracts, purchases, and agreements in the amount of \$500,000 or less whether said amount is income or expenditure, including but not limited to, interlocal contracts with Texas local government entities, and interagency cooperation agreements between a Component and another state agency, and to enter into all grants and agreements funded by private individuals, governmental agencies, and foundations without regard to the amount, unless otherwise limited by the Board.
 At the request of the Component President, the Vice Chancellor and General Counsel will provide advice and assistance with regard to such contracts, purchases, grants, and agreements.
-Upon a specific request by a member of the Board, the Chancellor, or the Vice Chancellor and General Counsel, the Component President shall submit designated contracts and agreements to the Chancellor for review by the Vice Chancellor and General Counsel. - 10.25 The President may delegate power to contract, purchase, or enter into agreements of less than \$500,000, including but not limited to, interlocal contracts with Texas local government entities, and interagency cooperation agreements between a Component and another state agency, to other employees of the Component.
+Upon a specific request by a member of the Board, the Chancellor, or the Vice Chancellor and General Counsel, the Component President shall submit designated contracts and agreements to the Chancellor for review by the Vice Chancellor and General Counsel. - 10.25 The President may delegate power to contract, purchase, or enter into agreements in amounts of \$500,000 or less, including but not limited to, interlocal contracts with Texas local government entities, and interagency cooperation agreements between a Component and another state agency, to other employees of the Component.
 Such delegation must be specific and in writing to be effective.
-The President will remain responsible for all contracts, purchases, and agreements for sums under \$500,000, and for the proper administration of all grants and agreements funded by private individuals, governmental agencies, and foundations, regardless of delegation of power to contract, purchase, or enter into agreements. - 10.26 The President shall not enter into any faculty or personnel contracts or agreements which are not subject to approval of the Board unless the authority for such action has been previously delegated to the President by the Board.
+The President will remain responsible for all such delegated contracts, purchases, and agreements, and for the proper administration of all grants and agreements funded by private individuals, governmental agencies, and foundations, regardless of delegation of power to contract, purchase, or enter into agreements. - 10.26 The President shall not enter into any faculty or personnel contracts or agreements which are not subject to approval of the

+Board unless the authority for such action has been previously delegated to the President by the Board.